Voljega/ExoDOSConverter/README.md

 ## State of development

 For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.
 This will be corrected when possible

 Fully supported distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat, MiSTeR and OpenDingux.

-MiSTer compatibility is still beeing worked on at the moment and is already at a pretty advanced stage.
+MiSTer compatibility is still beeing worked on at the moment but is already at a pretty advanced stage, espeically for DOS games.

 ### Linux/MacOS installation and execution :
 - eXoDOSConverter requires that python3 is installed (it's developed on 3.8)